-The California Transportation Commission (CTC) has prepared these Scoring Rubrics in coordination with Caltrans to provide additional guidance on the evaluation process.
-This document is principally intended as a guide for the evaluators when scoring the 2023 ATP applications.
-Applicants may also find this a useful resource when developing applications.
+The California Transportation Commission (CTC) has prepared these scoring rubrics in coordination with Caltrans to provide additional guidance on the evaluation process.
+This document is principally intended to guide evaluators in scoring 2025 ATP applications.
+Applicants may also find this to be a useful resource when developing applications.
 This document, however, is not intended as the definitive formula for how applications will be scored.
 Evaluators may take other factors into consideration when scoring applications, such as the overall application quality, plan context, and plan deliverability.